chandraadh07/MentalHealth/README.md

 Reconnect Android App

-Developed By: Ava Bartolome, Aidan David and Chandra Adhikari
+Created By: Ava Bartolome, Aidan David and Chandra Adhikari

 This project is an android application which recommends YouTube videos to a user based on their hobbies and emotional needs.